thiagovandieten/training-testng-selenium-webdriver/README.md

 `mvn clean test -P parabank-answers-docker`

 By default, Chrome will be used.
+To override the default browser, you can use the following command (and choose `firefox`, `chrome` or `edge`):

+`mvn clean test -P parabank-answers-docker -DseleniumBrowser=firefox`

 ## Generate report